 Welcome to my 45 new patrons!
-The best way to support my work is through Patreon or PayPal or purchase my new book: Electromagnetic Radiation Protection Solutions God's Marvelous Protective Provisions for the coming Nuclear and Cosmic Superstorm CRISIS 2017, this is only a portion of the harvest Lest you think my garden is a disaster and God is not shining favor upon me, the good Lord has provided a harvest.
-Armchair agriculture pundits, backyard gardener's, and farmers market vendors make growing your own look easy.
+The best way to support my work is through Patreon or PayPal or purchase my new book: Electromagnetic Radiation Protection Solutions God's Marvelous Protective Provisions for the coming Nuclear and Cosmic Superstorm CRISIS 2017, this is only a portion of the harvest.
 Sativum.
 Sativa, sativus, and sativum are Latin botanical adjectives meaning cultivated, used to designate certain seed-grown domestic crops.
 Sativa (ending in -a) is the feminine form of the adjective, but masculine (-us) and neuter (-um) endings are also used to agree with the gender of the nouns they modify.

 For example, the masculine Crocus sativus and neuter Pisum sativum.
 Examples of crops incorporating this word and its variations into their Latin name include: Vanilla Planifolia Orchid Plant.
 Vanilla beans grow from a particular species of orchid called Vanilla planifolia.

 In fact, vanilla beans are the only edible fruit produced from an orchid plant.
 Fresh vanilla bean and its pure extracts can be quite expensive.
 Growing them at home can be more than a novelty, but a cost-saving challenge for the ambitious gardener.
 Which Fertilizer Element Encourages Flowering Growth in Plants?
 Flower growth on a plant is an essential part of the plant's reproduction.